 Third and subsequent offenses will yield the most severe penalties: a $150 fine plus three points on a driver’s license.

 Additional consequences may occur if a driver causes an accident while distracted.
 Georgia is a fault insurance state, meaning that drivers whose negligent actions cause accidents are financially liable for the damages of their victims.
 Distracted driving is illegal and therefore qualifies as a negligent act.
-If a driver injured another person while distracted, the victim could file a lawsuit or insurance claim against him or her to recover compensation for medical expenses, lost wages, and other losses.
+If a driver injured another person while distracted, the victim could file a lawsuit with an Augusta personal injury lawyer to recover compensation for medical expenses, lost wages, and other losses.

 What to Do After a Distracted Driving Accident